renanmrbraga/renanmrbraga/README.md

 # Renan Braga

-Me chamo Renan Martins Braga, tenho 34 anos e sou natural de Volta Redonda/RJ.
-Concluí o Ensino Técnico Integrado em Informática no Colégio do Instituto Batista Americano.
-Atualmente, estou cursando Tecnologia em Sistemas de Computação na Universidade Federal Fluminense (UFF) e concluindo um certificado em Cientista de Dados na Escola DNC.
+I'm Renan Martins Braga, 34 years old, from Volta Redonda/RJ.
+I completed a Technical Integrated Course in Information Technology at the Colégio do Instituto Batista Americano.
+Currently, I am pursuing a degree in Computer Systems Technology at the Universidade Federal Fluminense (UFF) and completing a Data Science certification at Escola DNC.

 <p align="left">
    <a href="https://github.com/renanmrbraga?tab=followers">